 Potatoes with red skins incorporate anthocyanins that are know to be provide some protection against breast cancer risk.
 We would suggest buying organic red-skinned potatoes and eating them (along with their skins) after steaming or boiling them.

 Fried potatoes, especially potato chips and French fries, contain acrylamide, a suspected carcinogen.
 Acrylamide is produced by subjecting potatoes to high heat or charring them.
 Generally speaking, acrylamide intake within the range of U.S. diets has not been found to be associated with increased risk of breast cancer.
-However, a 2012 Danish study reported that pre-diagnostic exposure to acrylamide was associated with increased mortality among breast cancer patients with ER+ breast cancer (Danes tend to have high acrylamide intake due to their high coffee consumption).
-In addition, a 2021 meta-analysis of data from 18 previous studies found that acrylamide intake was associated with increased breast cancer risk among premenopausal (but not postmenopausal) women.
+However, a 2021 meta-analysis of data from 18 previous studies found that high acrylamide intake was associated with increased breast cancer risk among premenopausal (but not postmenopausal) women.
+In addition, a 2024 study reported that DNA damage caused by acrylamide exposure is exacerbated by obesity in a mouse model of breast cancer.

 The toxic potato compounds alpha-chaconine and alpha-solanine both have been found to damage the liver.
 They are concentrated in potato sprouts, which should not be eaten.
 Medicinal potato extracts containing these compounds are also to be avoided.